Child protection education in schools

 What have we achieved so far?

-The NSW Department of Education released the NSW PDHPE K–10 syllabus in 2018.
-The syllabus includes progressive learning across child protection concepts from K–10.
-This syllabus was implemented in all NSW schools for students in Years 7 and 9 in 2019.
+The NSW Education Standards Authority (NESA) released the NSW PDHPE K-10 syllabus in 2018.
+The syllabus includes progressive learning across child protection concepts from K-10.
+This syllabus was implemented in all NSW schools for students in Years 7 and 9 in 2019 and Kindergarten to Year 10 in 2020.

-The NSW Department of Education allocated $80,000 for the review and redevelopment of child protection education materials to support effective teaching and student learning.
-The updated materials will be released to NSW schools in 2020.
+The NSW Department of Education allocated $160,000 for the review and redevelopment of child protection education materials to support effective teaching and student learning.
+The trialling and finalisation of these materials were completed in 2020.
+These updated resources were launched in September 2020 and are publicly available for all schools to access in 2021 from the NSW Department of Education website at https://education.nsw.gov.au/teaching-and-learning/curriculum/key-learning-areas/pdhpe/child-protection-and-respectful-relationships-education.

 What is next?